welteki/docs.actuated.dev/docs/faq.md

 * We have disabled it for security reasons, so you will need to request our custom Kernel build
 * Firecracker's isolation doesn't extend to nested virtualisation, so you should not run untrusted code on the host
+* At time of writing, only Intel and AMD CPUs support nested virtualisation

 ## Is Windows or MacOS supported?